felix-sky/EdgeGesture/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download from release page.
+Download from release page, run SettingsUI.exe.
 And enjoy!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>